School Science Lessons

 35.2.33 Galena

-Galena, PbS, lead glance, blue lead, silver grey to black colour, Mohs scale of hardness 2.5, lead grey streak, metallic lustre, good cleavage in four directions, and specific gravity 7.2-7.635.
+Galena, PbS, lead glance, blue lead, silver grey to black, Mohs scale of hardness 2.5, lead grey streak, metallic lustre, four directions good cleavage, S.G.
+7.2.

 It can mark paper and when hit with a hammer, breaks into perfectly cubic pieces, because of its cubic cleavage.